-On the 18th of June 1977 Workington Reds, within 24 hours of losing our football league status became members of the Northern premier League.
-The first home game was against Stafford Rangers where we lost by a score of 3-0.
+On the 18th of June 1977 Workington Reds, within 24 hours of losing their football league status became members of the Northern premier League.
+The first home game was against Stafford Rangers where they lost by a score of 3-0.
 The Reds struggled to make an impact for the first few seasons, but during 1982-83 campaign the side put together a run of 14 games without defeat and eventually finished in seventh place.

 In the year 2000 the club reached the final of the Presidents Cup beating Marine.
-In 2003-04 they got to the final which was a two legged affair.Although the two games ended in a 6-6 tie we lost on the away goals rule.
+In 2003-04 they got to the final which was a two legged affair.Although the two games ended in a 6-6 tie they lost on the away goals rule.

 By 1986 life had become a struggle and only 11 wins were recorded over two seasons.Relegation to the newly formed first division was inevitable after a disasterous 1987-88 campaign.Another relegation followed in 1998 which saw the team become members of the North West Counties League.
-After struggling for so many years the events of the 1998-99 campaign were remarkable.The team won their last 14 games to clinch the title going top for the first time after the final game.It was the clubs first championship since they were founded some 114 years earlier.Upon winning this title we became the first club to regain Unibond League status at the first attempt.
+After struggling for so many years the events of the 1998-99 campaign were remarkable.The team won their last 14 games to clinch the title going top for the first time after the final game.It was the clubs first championship since they were founded some 114 years earlier.Upon winning this title the team became the first club to regain Unibond League status at the first attempt.

 THE FA TROPHY